 Curnie Clubs are here to help during the Covid-19 lock-down.

 Curnie Clubs are welcoming new members to join us in our on-line group activities.
 We have been supporting people through feelings of isolation and loneliness since 2016.
-We can also provide specialist 1-to-1 support and we are open to all adults in Fife.
+We can also provide specialist 1-to-1 support and during the Pandemic we have been open to all adults in Fife.
 Our service is free to use and you will find yourself with like-minded people who support each other.

 Call: 07807 011951